inSileco/inSileco.github.io/content/post/mathModeling/homepage/homepage.md

 ## Classification

-Mathematical models may take different forms for different objectives.
+Mathematical models may take different forms to achieve different objectives.
 It is a general term to describe the use of equations to solve or understand a problem.
-The first form to come in mind is **statistical models** that, based in a probabilistic thinking, uses data to describe or predict a process.
+The first type of mathematical models one would think of are **statistical models** that, based on a probabilistic thinking, use data to describe or predict a process.
-Other forms of mathematical models are more deterministic, often used to study the dynamic of a process.
-These **dynamical models** can be expressed by differential or integral equations.
+Other forms of mathematical models, often called **dynamical models**, are used to study the dynamic of a process.
+They can be expressed by differential or integral equations.
-A more complete discussion in the difference between statistical and dynamical models can be found [here](http://sherrytowers.com/2013/08/03/module-ii-the-difference-between-mathematical-and-statistical-modelling-plus-some-more-basics-of-r/).
+A more complete discussion on the differences between statistical and dynamical models can be found [here](http://sherrytowers.com/2013/08/03/module-ii-the-difference-between-mathematical-and-statistical-modelling-plus-some-more-basics-of-r/).
-In this first series of posts on [models in ecology](tagLink), we will stay simple and focus only on differential equations.
+In this first series of posts on [models in ecology](tagLink), we will stay simple and focus on differential equations.

 ## Outline

-1 - **TITLE**: introduces differential equations and show with a toy model how to code and visualize its dynamical in R.
+1 - **TITLE**: introduce differential equations and show with a toy model how to code and visualize its dynamic in R.

-2 - **TITLE**: introduces the theoretical concepts in analyzing and solving differential equations.
+2 - **TITLE**: introduce theoretical concepts in analyzing and solving differential equations.

-3 - **TITLE**: shows the existent R packages and functions used to analyze and solve differential equations.
+3 - **TITLE**: show the existent R packages and functions used to analyze and solve differential equations.

 4 - **TITLE**: discuss the graphical representation and a taste of sensitivity analyses.